jonliu03/wd2021/README.md

 ​

-Images:
+# Images:

 All images used were either self created, provided by the website builder, or royalty-free.
-The links for the royalty-free images are listed:
+The links for the royalty-free images are listed below and the files contained in the img folder.

 ​